osmanerendgn/Torugai/README.md

 - Repositories modified after the submission deadline may be disqualified

-### Good luck, and thank you for your interest in Eskalate.
+### Good luck, and thank you for your interest in Torug.ai